trunglv/mage2_dev/README.md

-# mage2_dev
-Quick Tool for Magento 2 Development and Deployment:
+# mage2_dev - CLI tools for Magento 2 Development and Deployment

 ## If you have any idea about a new stuff need to be added, pls contact me via email : luuvantrung@gmail.com or skype beta_trunglv!
 My pleasure!